Frances Alda

-Frances Davis Alda (31 May 1879 – 18 September 1952) was a New Zealand-born, Australian-raised operatic lyric soprano.
+Frances Davis Alda (born Frances Jeanné Davies; 31 May 1879 – 18 September 1952) was a New Zealand-born, Australian-raised operatic lyric soprano.
 She achieved fame during the first three decades of the 20th century due to her outstanding singing voice, fine technique and colourful personality, as well as her frequent onstage partnerships at the Metropolitan Opera, New York, with Enrico Caruso.

 Career

-Alda was born Fanny Jane Davis in Christchurch, New Zealand, on 31 May 1879 to David Davis and Leonore Simonsen.
+Alda was born Frances Jeanné Davies in Christchurch, New Zealand, on 31 May 1879 to David Davies and Leonore Simonsen.
 Leonore, a promising singer from a musical family, in September 1880 divorced David and resumed her singing career.
 Fanny spent her early years traveling with her mother on her operatic tours.
 After false starts in Australasia, she took Fanny and her younger brother to San Francisco, California in 1883.
 Leonore Davis remarried but died of peritonitis in San Francisco on 29 December 1884, shortly after remarrying, to Herman Adler.

 After her mother's death, Alda was sent to live with her maternal grandparents, Martin and Fanny Simonsen, in Melbourne, Victoria, Australia.